hipuranyhou/litd/README.md

 Daemon for automatic management of keyboard and display brightness using applesmc light sensor (for Mac on Linux.)

+When using litd, you take full responsibility for settings too big brightness values in [config file](https://github.com/Hipuranyhou/litd/blob/master/litd.conf) and possibly damaging your display or keyboard.

 [Installation guide](#installation-guide)

 [Usage](#usage)